If you need additional time to complete your graduate degree due to disability-related barriers, we can support you.

 Your Faculty or Department may offer support and resources related to your program of study.
 In addition, the following services are provided:

-Study Carrels: If you require a study carrel for disability reasons, please speak with your Disability Counsellor for further information.
+Study Carrels: If you require a study carrel for disability reasons, please speak with your Accessibility Advisor for further information.

 Financial Support & Resources

 In addition to the recommendations found on the financial support web page of Accessibility Services, the following resources are available.
-However, not all graduate students are eligible for all resources and we recommend you first consult with a/your Disability Counsellor to discuss your eligibility.
+However, not all graduate students are eligible for all resources and we recommend you first consult with a/your Accessibility Advisor to discuss your eligibility.
 The School of Graduate Studies (SGS) has a Financial Counsellor with whom you can consult.

 SGS Financial Support Inquiries: